 Aside from the 2 points per $1 that you’ll earn from travel and dining purchases, you’ll earn an additional 5 points per $1 on Lyft rides up until March 2022.

-You’ll also get free delivery and lower service fees from DoorDash if your orders are over $12.
+You’ll also get free delivery and lower service fees from DoorDash if your orders are over $12 for a minimum of one year.

 No foreign transaction fees

+The Chase Sapphire Preferred® Card is a no-foreign-fee card, so you can splurge all you want when traveling abroad.
 Most credit cards come with a 3% foreign transaction fee if you make purchases outside the United States.
-Let’s say you spend $2,000 on dining in Greece, that’s about $60 in fees which can slowly add up in the long run.
+Let’s say you spend $2,000 on dining in Greece; that’s about $60 in fees, which can slowly add up in the long run.
 With the Chase Sapphire Preferred, you can spend as much as you want without having to pay these costly fees.

 Drawback Of The Chase Sapphire Preferred

-Getting the Chase Sapphire Preferred is a no-brainer because it’s an all-around card that covers multiple consumer pain points.
+Getting the Chase Sapphire Preferred® Card is a no-brainer because it’s an all-around card that covers multiple consumer pain points.

 However, the term “all-around” can have a negative connotation because the card might be trying to devalue its perks to evenly distribute it across different categories.